SallaApp/passport-strategy/README.md

 // we initialize our Salla API const SallaAPI = new SallaAPIFactory({
-  clientID: 'CLIENT_ID',  // The client ID assigned to you by Salla in Salla Partner Portal
+  clientID: "CLIENT_ID", // The client ID assigned to you by Salla in Salla Partner Portal
-  clientSecret: 'CLIENT_SECRET', // The client password assigned to you by Salla in Salla Partner Portal
+  clientSecret: "CLIENT_SECRET", // The client password assigned to you by Salla in Salla Partner Portal
   callbackURL: "http://localhost:8081/oauth/callback", // the /oauth/callback in your service
 });

 // Use the Salla Strategy within Passport. passport.use(SallaAPI.getPassportStrategy());

+// save token and user data to your selected database SallaAPI.onAuth((accessToken, refreshToken, expires_in, user) => {
+  /*
+    accessToken
+    refreshToken
+    expires_in
+    user
+  */
+});

 // GET /
 // render the index page